claret-srl/ROMANTIG/README.md

 ## Usage

-Star the Docker deamon.
+Star the Docker daemon.

 Make the `./services` script executable
 `sudo chmod +x ./services`

-Build the Docker image for the OEE microservice (Remove the old image if any, build the new image and performa a vulnerability scan):
+Build the Docker image for the OEE microservice (Remove the old image if any, build the new image and performs a vulnerability scan):
 `./services --build`

 To apply required settings to the host, and start up all the services in the containers run: